AlexSD92/DnD/readme.md

 4. Status effects, such as poison, paralysis, etc.
 5. More interactions with the environment, such as eating foods, uncovering items.
 6. An in game map.
+7. Incorporation of more class objects, such as magic, defense, etc.

 # Technologies